sharleynelefevre/Forced-Alignment/README.md

 Once vrbs is done you can continue with `hard-alignment.py` (press `Enter`) which will transform the XML output of vrbs into [Gecko](https://github.com/gong-io/gecko) compliant-JSON.
 The file formats are described below.
 The script also removes speakers id from the transcript and puts them instead in a proper JSON attribute : `speaker["id"]`.

+After that, you may or may not want to convert all the annotations from gecko_JSON to RTTM, this relies on pyannote.core Type "n" or "no" (case insensitive) if you don't want to.

 *You're done !*

 # Format